tmpr/num-opt-project/README.md

 Navigate to this directory and call `pytest -vv`.
 It will return a neat summary of all the functions that passed.

+If this does not work, try out `python -m pytest -vv`, if there are problems with the path.

 ## Remarks